RohitAwate/NoteHero/DESIGN.md

     - If it is nested within directories inside the `notes/` directory, the names of the directories are used for the categories.
 The hierarchy of the directory structure is maintained.
 For example, if the file is located in `notes/Math/Calculus/Differentiation/`, then the categories are as `Math > Calculus > Differentiation`.
     - If it is located in `notes/`, then no categories are added to the note.
 This may cause conflicts while generating URLs.

 Attributes marked as _required_, if not provided in the YAML Front Matter, will result in a build error.
+NoteHero parses the Front Matter and returns a `NoteConfig` object initialized with values from the parse tree.

 ---